Mass Spectrometric Instrumentation

 Listed below are the Facility's instruments.
 Please refer to the Waikato Mass Spectrometry website for more information.

 Bruker Daltonics MicrOTOF™ Spectrometer; high resolution, electrospray ionisation-time-of-flight instrument, with an atmospheric pressure chemical ionisation (APCI) source option.
 Location: D3.20.
 Contact: Jenny Stockdill.

 Bruker amaZon X mass spectrometer coupled with a Dionex Ultimate 3000 HPLC with a photo diode array detector.
 ESI or APCI source.
 Location: D3.20.
 Contact: Jenny Stockdill.

 The LCMS couples a Dionex Ultimate 3000 HPLC with a photo diode array detector to a Bruker AmaZon X mass spectrometer (ESI or APCI source).
 Ideal for detailed characterization of new chemical entities, metabolites, synthetic products and other small molecules.
 Very low amounts of sample can be analysed.

 ICP-MS is the accepted and most powerful technique for the analysis and quantification of many elements in liquid or solid samples due to its speed, precision, and sensitivity.
 We have two instruments.

 Perkin-Elmer SCIEX ELAN DRC II inductively coupled plasma mass spectrometer; sample introduction may be as solution or by laser ablation with the associated New Wave 213-A/F laser ablation system.
 One instrument is dedicated to laser, while the other is dedicated to solution.
 Location C3.15.
-Contact: Steve Cameron.
+Contact: Amanda French.

 Gas Chromatography Mass Spectrometry (GC-MS)